Air Fryer Scones

 Celebrating the Coronation?
 Why not try my Coronation Cake or Victoria Sponge!

 A freshly baked scone served with clotted cream and jam is one of my top favourite treats of all time!
 You simply can’t beat for deliciousness and luckily homemade scones are VERY EASY to make.
+You know what’s even better?
+Air Fryer Scones!!
+They cook so quickly without needing an oven and turn out light, fluffy, golden and irresistible.

-Simply put, the less you handle the dough the better the scones will be.
-Once you add the liquid ingredients the flour will want to form gluten.
+The secret to amazing scones is not in the recipe or the ingredients necessarily, but in the technique.
+Simply put, the less you handle the dough the lighter your scones will be.
+Once you add the liquid ingredients, the flour will want to form gluten.
 This will result in tough and chewy scones so to avoid gluten formation do not knead the dough.

 Pressing the cutter straight down and out of the dough without twisting will ensure your scones rise tall and evenly.
 Though, to be fair, they still taste just as amazing even if they are slightly lopsided!